MicrosoftDocs/Viva/Viva/glint/exec-summary-report.md

 - **Average Question**: Presents a single, overall score for all questions and respondents within your access.
 Helpful for users looking for some level of variance in their score.

 > [!NOTE]
-> Your company may have substituted custom terms for the Viva Glint terminology explained in our guidance.
+> Your company may have substituted custom terms for the Viva Glint terminology used in our guidance.

 ## Filter a report